open-liiist/deprecated-open-liiist/web-client/README.md

 ### **1. Project Overview**

 **liiist** is a Next.js-based front-end application designed to help users optimize their grocery shopping experience by providing both convenience and cost-effective solutions.
-The application includes features such as creating shopping lists, selecting supermarket locations, viewing available products, and using modes for either savings or convenience.
+The application includes features such as creating shopping lists, selecting locations, and using modes for either savings or convenience.

 This documentation provides an overview of the app's architecture, page routes, components, and how to get started with development.